codelearncreate/c2lc-website/content/blog/collocation/index.md

 {{< img src="images/Hands.jpg" alt="A woman is touching several bronze sculptures of hands in different positions." >}}

-Creative Path is the celebration of inclusive design with students from across Canada, using Weavly (an inclusive coding environment and coding resources) and Debug’d (a kit including a range of adapted materials and coding curriculum for common robots at schools).
+Creative Path is the celebration of inclusive design with students from across Canada, using [Weavly](https://weavly.org/) (an inclusive coding environment and coding resources) and [Debug’d](https://www.bridges-canada.com/pages/debugd-coding-curriculum) (a kit including a range of adapted materials and coding curriculum for common robots at schools).

 {{< img src="images/Bridges.jpg" alt="A woman is holding two brightly coloured coding curriculum sheets." >}}

-Creative Path is a collaboration between IDRC, Bridges Canada, TakingITGlobal, TetraTMU, the Beverley School, and many other schools across Canada.
+Creative Path is a collaboration between [IDRC](https://idrc.ocadu.ca/), [Bridges Canada](https://www.bridges-canada.com/), [TakingITGlobal](https://www.tigweb.org/), [TetraTMU](https://tetraryerson.ca/), the Beverley School, and many other schools across Canada.

 {{< img src="images/Tetra.jpg" alt="A man stands in front of a computer showing a prototype of a Sound Robot.
 Beside the computer is a simple DIY robot." >}}

+The Tetra TMU team showcased their work on the [Open Robot Kit](https://www.youtube.com/watch?v=6tdjStCo3oM) and TakingITGlobal shared music created by students through the [Your Voice is Power](https://www.yourvoiceispower.ca/) Project.

 {{< img src="images/TiG.jpg" alt="Three people are looking at the Your Voice is Power website.
 In the background, children are playing with robots on the floor." >}}